 Change control tool

-Your new temporary plan minus the baseline gives you the costs timescale and effort for the change.
+Your new temporary plan minus the baseline gives you the costs, timescale and effort for the change.
 This can be used to present the case for, or against, the change in your project.
 This allows your project steering group or key stakeholders to see the total impact of the change request and the context in relation to the project as a whole.
-This approach can be applied even if you have not previously taken a baseline earlier in your project.
+This approach can be applied even if you have not previously baselined earlier in your project.

 When to change a baseline

 When to set a baseline is a key point in your project.
-There are also times to change your baseline.
+There are also times to change your data.
 If your project baseline reflected the original scope and objectives then it remains useful until that changes.
 So, at a point of significant change being approved a refreshed baseline is valid.
-The first baseline might still be useful; so where your planning tool allows store a current project baseline and the original for ease of comparison.
+The first one stored might still be useful; so where your planning tool allows store a current project baseline and the original for ease of comparison.

 Any approved changes to scope should be used to form an amended baseline that represents the final objectives.
 But remember changing the baseline too often removes it value.
 Never changing it might not represent the true picture of your project.
 It’s a balance that the project manager needs to achieve.

-When your project finishes, baseline is a key tool in assessing performance against expectations.
+When your project finishes, this is a key tool in assessing performance against expectations.
 It can be extremely useful in tuning the estimates for future projects.
 The data can be used to re-enforce realistic expectations for future projects.
-Depending on the level of recording and tracking in your project it can also highlight areas for training and possible risk hotspots for other projects.
+Depending on the level of recording and tracking in your project it can also highlight areas for training and possible risk hot-spots for other projects.